 While deferred interest offers may be a convenient way to make large purchases on a credit card, they do come with some considerable downsides, including:

 - Retroactive interest charges.
 If you don’t repay the entire balance before the promotional period ends, you’ll have to pay interest, backdated to the date of the transaction.
-According to the Consumer Financial Protection Bureau (CFPB), 20 percent of consumers using deferred interest offers don’t repay their balance before the promotional period ends.

 - Fine print details.
 As with any credit card offer, you should always read the fine print for any special requirements with a deferred interest offer.
 For example, the credit card company may include language in your agreement that voids the deferred interest offer if you submit a late payment.